TRIQS/triqs/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: Feature request
+title: Description of your feature request
 labels: feature

 ---

 <!--
-NOTE: The issue list is not the place for general questions.
+NOTE: The issue list is not the place for general questions regarding the usage of the code.
-Please consider using the mailing list instead: https://groups.google.com/a/flatironinstitute.org/forum/#!forum/triqs -->
+Please consider subscribing to the mailing list instead: https://groups.google.com/a/flatironinstitute.org/forum/#!forum/triqs -->

 ### Summary

-One paragraph explanation of the feature.
+[Explanation of the feature.]

 ### Motivation

-Why are we doing this?
+[Why do you/we need this?
 What use cases does it support?
-What is the expected outcome?
+What is the expected outcome?]

-### Describe alternatives you've considered

-A clear and concise description of the alternative solutions you've considered.
-Be sure to explain why Atom's existing customizability isn't suitable for this feature.

 ### Additional context

-Add any other context about the feature request here.
+[Add any other context about the feature request here.]